Co-ops

 4. Use someone who owns in New York

-Someone who owns in NYC—or even better—someone who owns in a co-op, or is on a co-op board, will make a perfect reference, Lahav says.
+Someone who owns a co-op in NYC—or even better, is on a co-op board—will make a perfect reference, Lahav says.

 “It conveys to the board that the person who is writing the reference understands the complexities of owning in the city and believes that the applicant is able to coexist in a New York City building community,” he says.
 The writer of the personal reference letter below even lives in the building where the buyer is applying.